 I closed my Twitter account in August 2020.

-My Pinterest account has also been deactivated.
+My Pinterest account was also deactivated in 2020.

 But I follow you on social media?
 What do I do now?

 First of all, thank you if you’ve been following me anywhere.
 I do appreciate you!

 The best option is to sign up for my free weekly newsletter.
 That way, you’ll get news about the latest posts, new products, and tips and tools to help you make the kind of colored pencil art you want to make.

 The best way to connect with me has always been by email through the contact page on this blog.
 I answer every email as quickly as possible and email correspondence comes directly to your inbox.

 If you have questions or comments about specific posts, I encourage you to share them in the comment section for that post.
 I get notifications about new comments and respond to those too, usually within 24 hours or less.